 #6 –University of Pennsylvania

-The University of Pennsylvania’s summer pre-college and academic enrichment programs for high school students are designed for above-the-fray scholars with an interest in Ivy League academics.
+The University of Pennsylvania’s summer pre-college and academic enrichment programs for high school students are designed for above-the-fray scholars interested in Ivy League academics.
 Available programs include Penn Summer Prep, Summer Academies, Pre-College Program, and Young Scholars Program.
 Many programs are flexible, allowing students to choose their length of stay and offering residential and commuter options.
 Financial aid opportunities are available, but many of them are limited to Philadelphia residents.

 Financial Aid Opportunities: tuition-free scholars program; some residency-based financial aid